QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 [4] PennyLane dev team, "Adaptive circuits for quantum chemistry".
 [PennyLane, 13 September 2021](https://pennylane.ai/qml/demos/tutorial_adaptive_circuits.html).

 [5] Peruzzo, A., McClean, J., Shadbolt, P. et al. A variational eigenvalue solver on a photonic quantum processor.
 [Nat Commun 5, 4213 (2014)](https://doi.org/10.1038/ncomms5213).

+# How to Contribute

+If you would like to venture off the beaten path and contribute to the `hackeinberg-project` python package as a developer, kindly resort to the [Contribution Guidelines](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/blob/dev/developers_guide.md#Contribution) to know more about the current CI/CD pipeline and the how to's for a good bug report/pull request.

 # Developers